thibaudclement/dimcim-simulation/README.md

-# DimCiM Research: HDC-on-CiM Noise Tolerance and Energy Savings
+# DimCiM Research Project: HDC-on-CiM Noise Tolerance and Energy Savings

 This repository contains the simulator and experiment scripts for: